ihumphrey/Xi-cam/docs/source/gui-plugin.md

 This method will be responsible for executing the Workflow, then calling a method to grab the results of the Workflow (the inverted data) and update the image.

-For an input image, we will use one of Xi-cam's gui widgets, `DynImageView`, to display the image.
+For an input image, we will use one of Xi-CAM's gui widgets, `DynImageView`, to display the image.
 We will use numpy to generate our input image.
 We will create a 128x128 size image with each row having values from 0 to 127.